RobinClaesson/SimulateFootball/README.md

 1. Best Performances: Most points, most scored goals etc.
 2. Worst Performances: Least points, most admitted goals etc.
 3. Worst teams in first place: Stats from teams that performed not great but still won the league
-4. Best teams in last place: Stats from the team that got last but maby didn't totally suck.
+4. Best teams in last place: Stats from the team that got last place but maybe didn't totally suck.
 5. Points needed to win: The number of points needed to win the league, also known as 2nd place + 1 point.
 6. Average points per placement: Average point of all positions in the leage.
 7. Most league titles: How many times the the top teams won the league.